 Panasonic GH5 versus Panasonic G85

 The Panasonic Lumix DC-GH5 and the Panasonic Lumix DMC-G85 (labelled Panasonic G80 in some countries) are two digital cameras that were officially introduced, respectively, in January 2017 and September 2016.
 Both the GH5 and the G85 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The GH5 has a resolution of 20.2 megapixel, whereas the G85 provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic GH5 and the Panasonic G85 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GH5 – represents the basis for the calculations across all the size and weight measures).